Milliman-PRM/Milliman-Access-Portal/Notes/System Architecture.md

 ### Antivirus Software

-All servers will run antivirus software, utilizing real-time scanning.
+All virtual machines will run Windows Defender antimalware software, utilizing real-time scanning.

 Additionally, files uploaded by users should be scanned before the system takes any action on them or serves them up to end-users.
-Specific implementation details should be coordinated between the security manager and back-end developers.
+Windows Defender has a [command line interface](https://docs.microsoft.com/en-us/windows/security/threat-protection/windows-defender-antivirus/command-line-arguments-windows-defender-antivirus) and [PowerShell cmdlets](https://docs.microsoft.com/en-us/powershell/module/defender/index?view=win10-ps) that may be useful to developers.

 ## Change Management